odapg/alzibro/README.md

 * Unzip a particular file/folder with ⌘↩,

-* Take a Quicklook at a file with ⌃↩.
+* Have a Quicklook at a file with ⌃↩.

 ## Remarks